mediastanza/gesturesio-js-cover-flow/README.md

-# JS Cover Flow - Enhanced by Gestures.IO
+# JS Cover Flow - Touchless w/ Gestures.IO
 We remixed JS Cover Flow by @luwes to add gesture-based interaction to it (basic swipes from left or right hand).

 Compatible with Kinect, RealSense, OpenNI, and the list is growing...